Student or Learner

-.Please, would you proofread this part of my short story.
+Please, would you proofread this part of my short story.

-If she could looked have looked at herself in the mirror, she would have noticed the twinkle in her eyes.
-She was under the spell of a most powerful magician, one called love.
-Murad liked her food, he praised her baklava, telling her it was one of the best he had ever tasted.
+If she could looked herself in the mirror she would have noticed the twinkles in her eyes.
+She was under a spell of the most powerful magician called love.
+Murad liked her food, he praised her baklava telling her it was one of the best he had ever tasted.
 Only his own mother could have done better.

 To be continued....